AyusRay/30-DAYS-OF-DATA-ANALYSIS-/README.md

 Consolidated and analyzed a multi-level bank performance scorecard.
 Key metrics revealed **strong asset growth (222% attainment)** but significant shortfalls in **deposits (81% attainment)** and **revenue (-6.6% attainment)**.
 Top risk factors identified were revenue decline and major performance disparity between teams.

+# Day 10 : Customer Purchase Analysis

+This Jupyter Notebook contains Day 10 of a data analysis project focused on customer purchase behavior.
+It includes:
+Loading and exploring customer purchase data from an Excel file.
+Performing descriptive analytics such as calculating average purchase amounts, demographic breakdowns (gender and age), and product category analysis.
+Visualizing data using matplotlib and seaborn, including bar charts to compare total sales and average purchase amounts across product categories.
+The notebook demonstrates foundational data manipulation, statistical analysis, and visualization techniques using pandas, numpy, matplotlib, and seaborn.